cis1912/website/content/lectures/lec02.md

 ### Docker

 As a short introduction to Docker, we're going to pull down a Docker image running Ubuntu and run that image in a container on our machine.
 To get started, first ensure that Docker Desktop is up and running on your machine.
-Then, we can pull the latest verision of Ubuntu, a Linux distribution which will run on our container (you can read more [here](https://hub.docker.com/_/ubuntu?tab=description&page=1&ordering=last_updated)):
+Then, we can pull the latest version of Ubuntu, a Linux distribution which will run on our container (you can read more [here](https://hub.docker.com/_/ubuntu?tab=description&page=1&ordering=last_updated)):

 ```
 $ docker pull ubuntu:latest